andereld/progark/README.markdown

 Res: `{shipWasHit: BOOLEAN, message: "No game was found" OR "Ongoing game" OR "You lost" OR "You won"}`

+### Models
+#### Game
+The Game module keeps track of the two players and their boards.
+##### Fields
+player1: String.
+Username of the first player.
+player2: String.
+Username of the second player.
+board1: Board.
+The board which player1 shoots at.
+board2: Board.
+The board which player2 shoots at.

+#### Board
+The Board module contains a 1D array of 100 Cell objects (10x10).
+##### Fields
+board: 1D Array of the 100 (10x10) Cell objects for this board.

+#### Cell
+##### Fields
+isShip.
+Boolean.
+True if this Cell represents a part of a ship. isHit.
+Boolean.
+True if this Cell has been fired at.
+Initially false.

 ### Heroku setup
 You need the [Heroku toolbelt][heroku-toolbelt] in order to work with Heroku.